paypal/paypal-android/v2_MIGRATION_GUIDE.md

 ##### The New Way: Version 2

-The new `CardClient` constructor is less restrictive, e.g. it should now be easier to create a `CardClient` instance from within a Jetpack `ViewModel`:
+The new `CardClient` constructor is less restrictive.
+For example, it should now be easier to create a `CardClient` instance from within a Jetpack `ViewModel`:

 ```kotlin
 // GOOD: v2